Author Guidelines

 All manuscripts are to be submitted to CANDJ’s online submission system.
 The submitting author will receive an automated acknowledgment by email confirming the manuscript submission.

-Manuscripts will first be screened by the Editorial Assistant to determine whether they are properly prepared according to the Journal’s manuscription preparation requirements.
+Manuscripts will first be screened by the Editorial and Production Manager to determine whether they are properly prepared according to the Journal’s manuscript preparation requirements.
 Manuscripts that do not do not meet the standards of the Journal will be returned to the authors for revision and resubmission.

-Once manuscript preparation requirements are met, the Editorial Staff will make a first assessment of the manuscript submitted and check whether it fits the aims and scope of the Journal and is of sufficient academic quality.
+Once manuscript preparation requirements are met, the Editor-in-Chief will make a first assessment of the manuscript submitted and check whether it fits the aims and scope of the Journal and is of sufficient academic quality.

 Where papers are not considered suitable for peer review, authors will be notified promptly of the reason so that the work can be submitted elsewhere as appropriate.

-Papers that pass the initial assessment by the Editorial Staff are sent to the Peer Review stage.
-All manuscripts at this stage (except for Editorials, Guest Editorials, Commentaries, Letters to the Editor, and CAND Position Statements) will be sent out for review and at least two review reports per manuscript will be collected.
+Papers that pass the initial assessment by the Editor-in-Chief are sent to the Peer Review stage.
+All manuscripts at this stage (except for Editorials, Guest Editorials, Commentaries, and Letters to the Editor) will be sent out for review and at least two review reports per manuscript will be collected.
 Reviewers with appropriate and relevant subject matter expertise will be asked to complete their review within three weeks and extensions may be granted on request.

-If an article is rejected for publication, or if after two rounds of revisions the author(s) and reviewers are not able to come to agreement over acceptability for publication, a third reviewer may be assigned at the discretion of the Editorial Staff or on request of the author.
+If an article is rejected for publication, or if after two rounds of revisions the reviewers are not able to come to agreement over acceptability for publication, a third reviewer may be assigned at the discretion of the Editor-in-Chief or on request of the author.
 If requested by the author, both parties agree that the decisions after that third review will be final.

 Authors should expect to receive an initial decision on their manuscript within 2–8 weeks of submission.
 If revision of the manuscript is required, the authors must submit within three weeks of the request.
 Authors should expect to participate in at least two rounds of review/revisions during the peer review process.

-This Journal uses a double-blind review process, which means the identities of the authors are concealed from the reviewers, and vice versa.
-To facilitate this, authors must strictly adhere to our instructions for “Blinding for Peer Review” for Original Research, Reviews, Short Reports, Case Reports and Perspectives manuscript types.
-Manuscripts that do not follow our instructions will be returned to the author for proper blinding, which will delay the peer review process.
+This Journal uses a double-anonymized review process, which means the identities of the authors are concealed from the reviewers, and vice versa.
+To facilitate this, authors must strictly adhere to our instructions for “Anonymizing for Peer Review” for Original Research, Reviews, Short Reports, Case Reports and Perspectives manuscript types.
+Manuscripts that do not follow our instructions will be returned to the author for proper anonymizing, which will delay the peer review process.
 For information about our peer review policies, visit our “About CANDJ” page.

 MANUSCRIPT PREPARATION